potapczuk/blog-silex/README.md

-An Example Blog made using Silex
+An example Blog made using Silex
 ==========

 A small blog made in less than 3 hours using Silex, Twig, Composer, Doctrine and Bootstrap